System256/Calculator-on-Python/README.md

-# calculator-on-python
+# Calculator on Python
-Created based on video tutorials by Artem Egorov https://www.youtube.com/c/egoroffchannel
+Made according to the video tutorials of Egorov Artem

+https://www.youtube.com/c/egoroffchannel